balderdashy/sails-docs/concepts/File Uploads/File Uploads.md

 });
 ```

-Files should be uploaded inside of an `action` in one of your controllers.
+Files should be uploaded inside of an [action](https://sailsjs.com/documentation/concepts/actions-and-controllers).
 Here's a more in-depth example that demonstrates how you could allow users to upload an avatar image and associate it with their accounts.
 It assumes you've already taken care of access control in a policy, and that you're storing the id of the logged-in user in `req.session.userId`.

 ```javascript
 // api/controllers/UserController.js